 Breaux, Rosanna, Ph.D., is an Assistant Professor of Psychology and Director of the Child Study Center.
-She teaches the graduate level Clinical Psychological Child Assessment course.
-Her research focuses on the emotional and social functioning of children and adolescents with ADHD, with a focus on emotion regulation.
+Her research focuses on emotional and social functioning of children and adolescents with ADHD, with a focus on emotion regulation.
 She developed and is testing the implementation and dissemination of the RELAX intervention, targeting emotional competencies in youth with ADHD.